 Routine physical exams are a critical part of preventive health care.
 The physicians at Internal Medicine of Greater New Haven in Hamden, Connecticut, offer comprehensive physicals to monitor your health to diagnose and treat any conditions or illnesses in their earliest stages.
 They also offer pre-employment physicals and Department of Transportation (DOT) physicals.
 You can schedule your next physical exam by calling the practice or booking online today.

 Your annual physical exam is one of the most important steps you can take to protect your long-term health and well-being.
-During your annual checkup, you and your doctor review your health and well-being, running routine health screenings, and discussing any changes.
+During your annual checkup, you and your doctor review your health and well-being, do routine health screenings, and discussing any changes.
 Your doctor compares your current health to your medical records to check for warning signs of illness so that if necessary, an illness can be diagnosed and treated in its early stages.

 Many employers and the DOT require pre-employment or routine annual physicals to ensure you’re fit and healthy enough to perform the duties of your job.
 In addition to the normal physical check on your vitals, the DOT requires your vision and hearing to be examined.
 You may also be required to provide a urine sample.
 Both the DOT and other employers provide specific paperwork for your doctor to complete.